dmenne/gastempt/README.md

 ### Methods with variants

 * Population fits based on function `nlme` in package R `nlme`.
 * [Stan-based fits](http://menne-biomed.de/blog/tag:Stan), both [without](https://github.com/dmenne/gastempt/blob/master/exec/linexp_gastro_1b.stan) and [with](https://github.com/dmenne/gastempt/blob/master/exec/linexp_gastro_2b.stan) covariance estimation.
-Thanks to priors, fitting with Bayesian methods also works for single records, even if stability strongly improves with more data sets available.
-See the documentation of R function [stan_gastempt](https://github.com/dmenne/gastempt/blob/master/R/stan_gastempt.R) in the package.
+Thanks to priors, fitting with Bayesian methods also works for single records, even if stability strongly improves with more data sets available; see  [stan_gastempt](https://dmenne.github.io/gastempt/reference/stan_gastempt.html).
 Some details can be found in [my blog](http://menne-biomed.de/blog/multiple-indexes-stan).
-The rationale for using Stan to fit non-linear curves is discussed here for [<sup>13</sup>C breath test data](http://menne-biomed.de/blog/breath-test-stan) and is equally valid for gastric emptying data.
+The rationale for using Stan to fit non-linear curves is discussed [here](http://menne-biomed.de/blog/breath-test-stan) for <sup>13</sup>C breath test data, but is equally valid for gastric emptying data.

 ### Data entry:
 * Data can be entered directly from the clipboard copied from Excel, or can be simulated using a Shiny app.